trjaymorlacuesta/hidetrjaymorlacuesta.github.io/_posts/2015-10-07-sendEmailListingData.md

 # sendEmailListingData

 ##Overview
-This method allows users to retrieve stuff.
+This call is used to provide the information of the given property id to the Otmreports team.

 <table>
 	<tbody>